mozilla/DeepSpeech/doc/TRAINING.rst

 Augmentations that are applied before potential feature caching can be specified through the ``--augment`` multi-flag.

 Each sample of the training data will get treated by every specified augmentation in their given order.
-However: If an augmentation will actually get applied to a sample, is decided by chance on base of the augmentation's probability value.
+However: whether an augmentation will actually get applied to a sample is decided by chance on base of the augmentation's probability value.
 For example a value of ``p=0.1`` would apply the according augmentation to just 10% of all samples.
 This also means that augmentations are not mutually exclusive on a per-sample basis.

-The ``--augment`` flag's value follows a common format (given by an overlay example):
+ The ``--augment`` flag uses a common syntax for all augmentation types: ``--augment augmentation_type1[param1=value1,param2=value2,...] --augment augmentation_type2[param1=value1,param2=value2,...] ...``.
+For example, for the ``overlay`` augmentation:

 .. code-block:: bash

         python3 DeepSpeech.py --augment overlay[p=0.1,source=/path/to/audio.sdb,snr=20.0] ...

-Values specified in the following as ``<float-range>`` or ``<int-range>`` are supporting the following formats:
+In the documentation below, whenever a value is specified as ``<float-range>`` or ``<int-range>``, it supports one of the follow formats:

-        * ``<value>``: A constant value
+        * ``<value>``: A constant (int or float) value.

         * ``<value>~<r>``: A center value with a randomization radius around it.
-E.g. ``1.2~0.4`` will result in picking of a random value between 0.8 and 1.6 on each sample augmentation.
+E.g. ``1.2~0.4`` will result in picking of a uniformly random value between 0.8 and 1.6 on each sample augmentation.

         * ``<start>:<end>``: The value will range from `<start>` at the beginning of an epoch to `<end>` at the end of an epoch.
 E.g. ``-0.2:1.2`` (float) or ``2000:4000`` (int)

-        * ``<start>:<end>~<r>``: Combination of the latter two cases with a ranging center value.
+        * ``<start>:<end>~<r>``: Combination of the two previous cases with a ranging center value.
 E.g. ``4-6~2`` would at the beginning of an epoch pick values between 2 and 6 and at the end of an epoch between 4 and 8.

-The flag ``--augmentations_per_epoch`` allows to specify how often the whole training-set should be repeated per epoch for re-augmenting all its samples.
-Be aware: This will also multiply the required size of the feature cache (if enabled).
+The flag ``--augmentations_per_epoch N`` receives an integer value and defaults to 1.
+During training, each epoch will do ``N`` passes over the training set, each time performing augmentation independently of previous passes.
+Be aware: this will also multiply the required size of the feature cache if it's enabled.

 **Overlay augmentation** ``--augment overlay[p=<float>,source=<str>,snr=<float-range>,layers=<int-range>]``